2 -3 On A Graph

 Q: Can "2-3" be used to represent a complex number?

 A: Yes, in the context of complex numbers, "2-3" can represent the complex number 2 - 3i, where 'i' is the imaginary unit (√-1).
-However, this would typically be represented differently on a graph (Argand diagram) where the x-axis represents the real part and the y-axis represents the imaginary part.
+That said, this would typically be represented differently on a graph (Argand diagram) where the x-axis represents the real part and the y-axis represents the imaginary part.

 Q: What if the graph is three-dimensional?